lenstronomy/lenstronomy/Paper/paper.md

 TS is supported by NASA grant HST-GO-15320 and HST-GO-15652.
 MZ is supported by the National Science Foundation of China.
 AA is supported by a Royal Society Wolfson Fellowship.
-We are greatful to the user community for valuable feedback and encouragement in continuing the development.
+We are grateful to the user community for valuable feedback and encouragement in continuing the development.

 # References